ggruenhagen3/coselens/README.md

 Note that pglobal/qglobal may be too conservative if the sensitivity for the pall or pind test is low due to low sample sizes.

 # Example
 Coselenss was created in order to discover epistatic interactions between cancers genes in specific cancer types.
 In other words, we detected conditional selection in cancer genes when mutations in another cancer gene were present/absent.
-As an example, let's take patients with  COAD (colon cancer) and split them into two groups, those with mutations in BRAF and those without mutations in APC.
+As an example, let's take patients with  COAD (colon cancer) and split them into two groups, those with mutations in APC and those without mutations in APC.

 ```
 library("coselenss")